stadtnavi/stadtnavi-widget/Readme.md

   Default: `Route auf stadtnavi suchen`
 - `stadtnaviBaseUrl`: Base URL of stadtnavi instance used for routing link
   Default: `https://herrenberg.stadtnavi.de/`
+- `wms.url`: The URL of a WMS service to fetch map tiles from.
+  Default: `null`
+- `wms.layers`: Comma-separated list of layers for the map tiles
+  Default: `null`
+- `wms.format`: Image format to use
+  Default: `image/png`

 #### `StadtnaviLocationSelector`